Schwimmer Airfield

 Schwimmer Airfield (also known as 14-Mile Drome) is a former World War II airfield near Port Moresby, Papua New Guinea.
 It was part of a multiple-airfield complex in the Port Moresby area, located north of the Laloki River.

 The airfield was known as 14 mile for its distance from Port Moresby, and also known as 'Laloki' or 'Lakoki Drome' for the river to the northwest of the airstrip.
-It was officially renamed "Schwimmer Airfield" on November 10, 1942, in honor of Charles Schwimmer, lost in P-39D 41-6956 intercepting Japanese aircraft over Port Moresby.
+It was officially renamed "Schwimmer Airfield" on November 10, 1942, in honor of Charles Schwimmer, who was lost in his Bell P-39 Airacobra intercepting Japanese aircraft over Port Moresby.

 History

 Schwimmer Airfield was built by the US Army in early 1942 with a single runway 5300 ft long and 100 ft wide.
 Around October 1942 it was re-surfaced with Marston Matting.
 No revetments were built but the taxiway and parking areas were dispersed to the north of the runway in a semicircle.
 The crews lived in pyramid tents 0.5 mi from the strip in scrub trees.

 Many units were rotated in and out of the airfield during its use.
-Major units assigned were:
+The major units assigned were: